Bloomsbury: Art and Politics 2025

 Each lecture will be recorded live and will be available to course participants throughout the course and for a week after it ends.
 We hope this will be helpful to participants in various time zones, and to those who want to hear the lecture more than once.
 The seminars are not recorded.

-Course fees
+Course fees (include VAT at 20%)

 Dates

-Fridays, 6-8 pm 21 Feb.
+Fridays, 6.00-8.00 pm 21 Feb.
 2025 to 28 March 2025 British Time (GMT)

-To book, please click on image below.
+To book, please scroll down and click on the image at the bottom of the page.